Haixin-Gong/ucf101/readme.md

 # UCF101 Action Recognition

-This project implements action recognition models on the UCF101 dataset using deep learning approaches.
+This project implements action recognition models on the UCF101 dataset using 3DCNN and Effcient-Net.

 ## Dataset Preparation